cwrichardson/flurdymail/README.md

 Flurdy, this is `5`, which tells glibc to use SHA-256.
 The salt is the per-user plain-text salt added into the hash to prevent rainbow attacks.
 The "enrypted" part, then, is the SHA-256 hash of the plain-text password combined with a unique per-user salt.
+So far, so good.

-For better or worse, the crypt library's SHA256 implementation does not trivially append the salt to the plaintext password, instead it needs to know which parts are the salt and which parts are the password (see [crypt description] by one of the glibc maintainers).
+For better or worse, the crypt library's SHA256 implementation does not trivially append the salt to the plaintext password, instead it needs to know which parts are the salt and which parts are the password (see [crypt description] by one of the glibc maintainers), and uses them in a moderately complicated way, which (amongst other things) does not appear to be replicable with MySQL 8 functions.

+After googling around for this for quite a while, I found several people on ServerFault and StackOverflow using SHA512 without the salt.
+This seems like a bad idea, so I gave up on doing this with MySQL functions and use the doveadm-pw utility when I need to manually generate paswwords.